BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 - explore the options available to a client if they are experiencing feeding problems

-- explain the symptoms for a range of problems (because of the more extensive experience an IBCLC may have, they may be able to understand and explain a wider range of problems than a CBC)
+- explain the symptoms of a range of problems (because of the more extensive experience an IBCLC may have, they may be able to understand, explain, and support a client in resolving a wider range of problems than a lactation counselor)

 - together with the client, develop a feeding plan